Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Second-Order Dependencies

+Computing the chase in full can be expensive, and the computation needs to be repeated whenever the base instance changes; consequently, chase-based query answering can be unsuitable for applications where data changes frequently.
+However, the amount of work needed to answer a query can be significantly reduced by using an algorithm that aims to draw only the inferences relevant to the query.
+Example~\ref{ex:run} illustrates two kinds of opportunity for optimisation.
+First, $\predQ(a_1)$ remains entailed even if we remove \eqref{ex:run:RSR-eq} from $\exSigma$.
+In other words, all logical consequences of a conjunct of a generalised SO dependency can be irrelevant to the query, so the entire conjunct can be deleted.
+Second, the derivation of $\predQ(a_1)$ depends on the conclusion $R(a_1,n_1)$ of the conjunct \eqref{ex:run:S-R}, but not on the conclusions $R(a_i,n_1)$ with ${i \geq 2}$.
+Thus, we cannot simply delete conjunct \eqref{ex:run:S-R}, but must instead analyse its instances and identify the relevant ones.

-Goal-driven query answering can be realised using various \emph{backward chaining} techniques, which start from the query and work backwards to identify premises relevant to the query answers.
-For relational facts, backward chaining can roughly be realised by matching the fact in question to the head of a dependency conjunct, and treating the conjunct's body as a query whose answers determine all relevant premises---that is, we `invert' the dependency chase step.
-However, the premises producing a fact via the equality chase step are not even present in the step's resulting, so we do not see how to `invert' equality chase steps.
+Various \emph{backward chaining} techniques realise goal-driven query answering by working backwards from the query to identify the premises relevant to the query answers.
+For example, SLD resolution \cite{DBLP:conf/ifip/Kowalski74} in logic programming searches backwards for proofs from potential query answers.
+For relational facts, backward chaining can be roughly realised by matching the fact in question to the head of a dependency conjunct, and treating the conjunct's body as a query whose answers determine all relevant premises---that is, we `invert' the dependency chase step.
+However, the premises producing a fact via the equality chase step are not even present in the step's result, so we do not see a practical way to `invert' equality chase steps.